Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: Self-consistent tomography in the GPT framework

 For our experiment, we calculate the variances $(\Delta F_{ij})^2$ in the expression for $\chi^2$ by assuming that the number of detected coincident photons follows a Poissonian distribution.
 Fig.~\ref{fg:rank}(a) displays the interval containing 99\% of the probability density for a $\chi^2$ distribution with $(m-k)(n-k)$ degrees of freedom, as well as $\chi^2_k$, for each value of $k\in \{2,3,\dots,10\}$.
 For $k<4$, $\chi^2_k$ lies far outside the expected 99\% range, and we rule out these models with high confidence.

+The Akaike information criterion assigns a score to each model in a candidate set, termed its AIC score.
 The Kullback-Leibler (KL) divergence is a measure of the information lost when some probability distribution $f$ is used to represent some other distribution $g$~\cite{burnhamanderson2002}, and the AIC score of a candidate model is a measure of the Kullback-Leibler (KL) divergence between the candidate model and the true model underlying the data.
 Since the true model isn't known, the KL divergence can't be calculated exactly.
 What each candidate model's AIC score represents is its KL divergence from the true model, {\em relative} to all models in the candidate set.
 The candidate model with the lowest AIC score is closest to the true model (in the KL sense), and thus it is the most likely representation of the data among the set of candidates.
-These scores can be used to determine which model among a set of candidate models is the most likely to describe the data.
-Specifically, the likelihood can be quantified by first defining the AIC difference, $\Delta_k$, for the rank $k$ model as $\Delta_k = AIC_k - {\rm min}_{k'}AIC_{k'}$, then calculating the AIC weights $w_k = {e^{-\frac{1}{2}\Delta_k}}/{\sum\limits_{k=2}^{10} e^{-\frac{1}{2}\Delta_k}}$~\cite{burnhamanderson2002}.
-The AIC weight $w_k$ represents the likelihood that the rank $k$ model is the model that best describes the data, relative to the other models in the set of candidate models.